andrew henderson menu

 cheapest-second-residencies-eu-spain

-Spain currently offers a Golden Visa Program for non-EU citizens to get residency.
+Spain currently offers a Golden Visa Program for non-EU citizens to get residence.

-If you have €500,000 that you can invest in a real estate property in Spain, you can get this European residence permit for your entire family.
+If you have €500,000 to invest in a real estate property in Spain, you can get this European residence permit for your entire family.

-You will need to renew your second residence every two years, and after five years, it is possible to gain permanent residence in Spain.
+You will need to renew your second residence every two years, and after five years, it’s possible to gain permanent residence in Spain.
 After ten years, you can apply for citizenship.

 Bulgaria